Going onstage (www.esplanade.com).

 4. The modern Chinese orchestra is about 100 years old.

 Before the 1920s, the modern Chinese orchestra did not exist.
 What you see today is modelled after the Western symphony orchestra.
-The presence of a conductor, where the instruments are placed in relation to the conductor, and the use of Western musical instruments in the Chinese orchestra are all influences of the Western symphony orchestra.
+The presence of a conductor, where the instruments are placed in relation to the conductor, and the use of Western musical instruments in the Chinese orchestra, are all influences of the Western symphony orchestra.

-5. Sometimes, the music tells a story.
+5. Often, the music tells a story.

 6. Other times, it paints a picture.